ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/manual.md

 There are three target curves:

-- Side: the side chain signal (make sure you have enabled external side-chain in the [right panel](#right-panel))
+- Side: learned from the side chain signal (make sure you have enabled external side-chain in the [right panel](#right-panel))
-- Preset: load from a preset file (`.csv` file)
+- Preset: loaded from a preset file (`.csv` file)
-- Flat: flat -4.5 dB/oct line
+- Flat: set as a flat -4.5 dB/oct line

 ___